3rd and 4th Street Photography Workshops in Aid of The Hope Foundation, Kolkata — 3rd November 2014 and the 2nd Feb 2015

 My name is Mark Carey and I am a professional photographer based in London.
 In the spring and summer I shoot documentary weddings in the UK and in the winter I shoot street, travel and documentary photographs abroad.
 I have photographed all over Europe and South East Asia but the last couple of years I have been drawn strongly to India in particular and have been pleased to have developed an association with The Hope Foundation and have been privileged to photographically document many of their fascinating projects in Kolkata.
-I am proud to a member of the Indian street photography collective ‘Thats life’ and you can see an interview about shooting in India and my attitude to street photography in general here: Interview with Eric Kim.
+I am proud to be a member of the Indian street photography collective ‘Thats life’ and you can see an interview about shooting in India and my attitude to street photography in general here: Interview with Eric Kim.
 Please also feel free to flick through my travel and documentary galleries on this site to get an idea of my shooting style.
 You can also find me on Facebook for my latest work.

 About The Hope Foundation.